marcelaporto/algorithm_practice/linked-lists-python.md

 ```"""The LinkedList code from before is provided below.""

-#`head` Element, which is the first element in the list.
-If we establish a new `LinkedList` without a head, it will default to `None`.
+# head Element, which is the first element in the list.
+If we establish a new LinkedList without a head, it will default to None.
-#We use `__init__` to initialize a new `Element`.
-An `Element` has some value associated with it (which could be anything—a number, a string, a character, et cetera), and it has a variable that points to the `next` element in the linked list.
+#We use __init__ to initialize a new `Element`.
+An Element has some value associated with it (which could be anything—a number, a string, a character, et cetera), and it has a variable that points to the `next` element in the linked list.

 class Element(object):
     def __init__(self, value):